MarioAlessandroNapoli/GPT-Resuminator/README.md

 git push origin my-new-feature
 ```

-5. Create a pull request on the original GPT-Resumonator repository.
+5. Create a pull request on the original GPT-Resuminator repository.

 Please ensure that your code adheres to our coding standards and guidelines.
 Before submitting a pull request, make sure to update the documentation and add any necessary tests.

 ## License
-GPT-Resumonator is released under the [GNU GPL License](https://github.com/MarioAlessandroNapoli/GPT-Resumonator/blob/main/LICENSE).
+GPT-Resuminator is released under the [GNU GPL License](https://github.com/MarioAlessandroNapoli/GPT-Resuminator/blob/main/LICENSE).

 ## Support
-If you encounter any issues or have questions, please create an issue on the [GitHub repository](https://github.com/MarioAlessandroNapoli/GPT-Resumonator/issues).
+If you encounter any issues or have questions, please create an issue on the [GitHub repository](https://github.com/MarioAlessandroNapoli/GPT-Resuminator/issues).

 ## Acknowledgements
-We would like to express our gratitude to the following projects and resources, which inspired and facilitated the development of GPT-Resumonator:
+We would like to express our gratitude to the following projects and resources, which inspired and facilitated the development of GPT-Resuminator:

 - [OpenAI](https://openai.com/) for creating the ChatGPT API
 - [pdfminer](https://github.com/pdfminer/pdfminer.six) for PDF file handling
 - [python-docx](https://github.com/python-openxml/python-docx) for DOCX file handling

-Thank you for your interest in GPT-Resumonator!
+Thank you for your interest in GPT-Resuminator!
 With your support, we can continue to improve and refine this powerful tool for resume processing.